Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 How Long Does a DUI Affect Your Insurance Rates?

-Most drivers see elevated insurance rates for 3-5 years following a DUI conviction, though the impact can extend up to 10 years depending on state laws and insurer policies.
+Most drivers see elevated insurance rates for 3–5 years following a DUI conviction, though the impact can extend to 10 years or more depending on state laws and insurer lookback policies.

 Typical Timeline for Rate Impact

-Rates don't instantly return to pre-DUI levels after the lookback period ends.
-Instead, insurers gradually reduce premiums each year you maintain a clean driving record.
-Significant drops typically occur after 3-5 years when you're no longer classified as high-risk.
-Similar to how accidents affect insurance rates, maintaining a clean record accelerates recovery.
+Rates don't instantly return to pre-DUI levels once the lookback period ends.
+Instead, premiums decrease gradually each year you maintain a clean record.
+Similar to how accidents affect insurance rates, consistent clean driving is the fastest path to recovery.

 Factors Affecting Recovery Time